EddyLuten/bhreia.com/docs/deities/amalchi.md

 ### Noktus

 Personification of **Night**.
 The mysterious one, calculating, trickster.
+Poisonous damage.

 ### Sunuz